secretflow/spu/docs/development/design_device.rst

 Overview
 --------

-This document discusses the design of a trust chain under the general device concept.
+This document discusses the design of a trust chain under an universal device concept.

 Concept
 -------